ionic-team/ionic-framework/core/src/foundations/README.md

 It's very important to highlight that only the Ionic Theme supports these tokens and they should not be used for md/ios themes.

-On the components scope, variables from thse global tokens should always be used.
+Within the component scope, variables from these global tokens should always be used.
 There should be no hardcoded values on component scope that relate to any of the existing tokens.

 Example (Chip Component):